-- (17.1) No Vessel, except in an emergency or with the permission of the Harbourmaster, is to: - (a) enter any Exclusion Zone shown on PLA charts or established in the Thames from time to time by the PLA; - (b) approach within 60 metres of any oil or gas jetty in the Thames, or any tanker berthed alongside such jetties; - (c) approach within 50 metres of any wind turbine tower unless for the purposes of construction or maintenance; - (d) transit through a bridge arch or span of the Thames Barrier which is closed to Navigation; or - (e) pass or overtake a ULCS between Knock John 1 and Knock John 4. - (17.2) Notwithstanding the restriction of 17.1e), vessels navigating in the Knock John secondary channel may pass or overtake a ULCS which is navigating in the main channel. - (17.3) Vessels manoeuvring on or to an adjacent berth, mooring or anchorage where it is unavoidable for navigational safety reasons shall be exempt from the requirements of sub-paragraph a) and b) of General Direction 17.1. - (17.4) Reporting Vessels (excluding any assisting Tugs) and Passenger Vessels must maintain a separation of 1.0 nautical mile ahead and 0.5 nautical mile astern of: - (a) a ULCS; or - (b) a Specified Vessel, when navigating in the same direction; except for the purpose of overtaking or passing with the specific permission of London VTS and with the agreement of the Masters of all Vessels involved. - (17.5) Vessels with an Operating Draught of less than 6.0m must not use the Black Deep Channel, except with the permission of London VTS. - (17.6) Vessels may be subject to one-way traffic management procedures as follows: - (a) When Reporting Vessels are navigating between Black Deep No. 9 Buoy and Knock John No. 7 Buoy; - (b) When Reporting Vessels are navigating between the West Oaze Buoy and Sea Reach No. 3 Buoys; - (c) When Reporting Vessels are navigating in the Princes Channel Deep Water Route, depending on traffic density; - (d) When Reporting Vessels are navigating in Barking Creek; and - (e) Any other time deemed necessary by London VTS.
+- (17.1) No Vessel, except in an emergency or with the permission of the Harbourmaster, is to: - (a) enter any Exclusion Zone shown on PLA charts or established in the Thames from time to time by the PLA; - (b) approach within 60 metres of any Berthed tanker; - (c) approach within 60 metres of any oil or gas jetty; - (d) approach within 50 metres of any wind turbine tower unless for the purposes of construction or maintenance; - (e) transit through a bridge arch or span of the Thames Barrier which is closed to Navigation; or - (f) pass or overtake a ULCS between Knock John 1 and Knock John 4, except where (17.2) applies. - (17.2) Vessels navigating in the Knock John secondary channel may pass or overtake a ULCS which is navigating in the main channel with the permission of London VTS and with the agreement of both Vessels. - (17.3) Vessels manoeuvring on or to an adjacent berth, mooring or anchorage where it is unavoidable for navigational safety reasons shall be exempt from the requirements of sub-paragraph (a) and (b) of General Direction 17.1. - (17.4) Reporting Vessels (excluding any assisting Tugs) and Passenger Vessels must maintain a separation of 1.0 nautical mile ahead and 0.5 nautical mile astern of: - (a) a ULCS; or - (b) a Specified Vessel, when navigating in the same direction; except for the purpose of overtaking or passing with the specific permission of London VTS and with the agreement of the Masters of all Vessels involved. - (17.5) Vessels with an Operating Draught of less than 6.0 metres must not use the Black Deep Channel, except with the permission of London VTS. - (17.6) Vessels may be subject to one-way traffic management procedures as follows: - (a) When Reporting Vessels are navigating between Black Deep No. 9 Buoy and Knock John No. 7 Buoy; - (b) When Reporting Vessels are navigating between the West Oaze Buoy and Sea Reach No. 3 Buoys; - (c) When Reporting Vessels are navigating in the Princes Channel Deep Water Route, depending on traffic density; - (d) When Reporting Vessels are navigating in Barking Creek; and - (e) Any other time deemed necessary by London VTS. - (17.7) Except in an emergency or with the permission of the Harbourmaster: - (a) a vessel of 20,000 Deadweight Tonnage or more, but less than 40,000 Deadweight Tonnage, must not exceed a speed of 12 knots over the ground when navigating inside the Dartford Bridge Safety Zone; - (b) a vessel of 40,000 Deadweight Tonnage or more must not exceed a speed of 10 knots over the ground when navigating inside the Dartford Bridge Safety Zone; and